resgateio/resgate/README.md

 If you just want to start using resgate, and you have:
 * [installed Go](https://golang.org/doc/install) and [set your `$GOPATH`](https://golang.org/cmd/go/#GOPATH_environment_variable)
 * Added `$GOPATH/bin` (where your binaries ends up) to your `PATH`
-* [installed NATS server](https://nats.io/download/nats-io/gnatsd/) and set it to listen on port 4222
+* [installed NATS server](https://nats.io/download/nats-io/gnatsd/) and have it running.

 Install and run resgate: